krei-se/droidfor.ge/README.md

 # Provided userspace-scripts in ~/.android

+Still work in progress.
+Data gets backupped but restoring wont work so far.
+Ill still have to work around vendors not really wanting us to backup data lol - use with caution

 - run `backup.sh` or have a systemd timer do it.
 This will connect to all devices via ADB wireless and pull backups (apk + data without caches or no_backup).

 - example `sync.sh` to show you how to sync via termux ssh and rsync to the internal storage or external sd.
 You have to provide the user_id termux is running as for ssh-login to work, you can look it up in termux with `id`